Top local movers for Boise to Kansas City moves

 - Kansas City is less walkable than Boise with a score of 35 out of 100 vs Boise’s 88 out of 100.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Boise, which has a score of 99 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Boise, which has a score of 99.

 - Kansas City’s crime rate is higher than Boise with a score of 58.4 compared to Boise’s 34.99.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Boise neighborhoods are safer than 34.99%.